abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 $$(β \circ α) \bullet (\bar β \circ \bar α) = (β \bullet \bar β) \circ (α \bullet \bar α)$$

+---

 **Task 9:** Draw the paths of the two compositions of the transformations (on the two sides of the equation) and ensure that they indeed lead to the same place.

 ![The interchange law](../11_natural_transformations/interchange_law.svg)

+---

 2-Categories
 ---

-At this point you might be wondering the following (although statistically you are more likely to wonder what the heck is all this about): We know that all categories are objects of $Cat$ the category of small categories, in which functors play the role of morphisms.
+At this point you might be wondering the following (although statistically you are more likely to wonder what the heck is all this about): We know that all categories are objects of $Cat$, the category of small categories, in which functors play the role of morphisms.

 But, functors between given categories also form a category, under vertical composition.
 Which means that $Cat$ not only has (as any other category) morphisms between objects, *but* also has *morphisms between morphisms*.
 And furthermore, those two types of morphisms compose in this very interesting way.